 Are you interested in selling your art?
-Do you wonder, “How much should I charge for my art?”
-In this article you will discover tips on pricing your art so you can build an online art business quicker.
+Do you wonder, “How much you should I charge for your art?”
+In this post, you will discover 10 tips on pricing your art so you can build an online art business quicker.

 “Any fool can paint a picture, but it takes a wise person to be able to sell it.”